-Bank name
+Bank name Bank Windhoek

-Branch name

-Bank Windhoek Account number 108 228 9601 Windhoek 481 972 Branch number
+Account number 108 228 9601

+Branch name Windhoek

+Branch number 481 972

 Membership card

 Upon acceptance, members will receive one membership card.
 Members can request for an additional membership card.

 A membership card is proof that the holder is a registered NHP member.
 Upon termination of membership, members must destroy their membership cards.